JaneLdq/coursera-deep-learning/C2_Improving_Deep_Neural_Networks/README.md

 Approach | When to use | How
 --- | --- | ---
-Pandas: Babysitting one model | having huge data set, limited computational capacity | babysitting the model one day at a time
+:panda_face: Pandas: Babysitting one model | having huge data set, limited computational capacity | babysitting the model one day at a time
-Caviar: Training many models in parallel | having enough computational resources| Train multiple models at the same time
+:tropical_fish: Caviar: Training many models in parallel | having enough computational resources| Train multiple models at the same time

 ## Batch Normalization - Normalizing activations
 Given some intermediate values in NN, do the normalization as described below: